anasilveira9787/playing-with-Javascript/README.md

 Don't complete more than one challenge, leave it to other devs to participate.

-You can also contribute by suggesting other challenges through issues or answering questions through comments.
+You can also contribute by suggesting other challenges through issues or answering questions on the commenting section.

 ### Step-by-step